kbiakov/CodeView-Android/README.md

 [![Release](https://jitpack.io/v/softwee/codeview-android.svg)](https://jitpack.io/#softwee/codeview-android)
 [![Build Status](https://travis-ci.org/Softwee/codeview-android.svg?branch=master)](https://travis-ci.org/Softwee/codeview-android)

-CodeView helps to show code content with syntax highlighting in native way.
+<b>CodeView</b> helps to show code content with syntax highlighting in native way.

 ## Description
-CodeView contains 3 core parts to implement necessary logic:<br>
+<b>CodeView</b> contains 3 core parts to implement necessary logic:<br>

-1. <b>CodeClassifier</b> is trying to define what language presented in code snippet.
-It built upon [Naive Bayes classifier](https://github.com/ptnplanet/Java-Naive-Bayes-Classifier).
-There is no need to work with this class directly & you must just follow instructions below.
-(Experimental module, may not work properly!)<br>
+1. <b>CodeView</b> & related abstract adapter to provide options & customization (see below).<br>

 2. For highlighting it uses <b>CodeHighlighter</b>, just highlights your code & returns formatted content.
 It based on [Google Prettify](https://github.com/google/code-prettify) and their Java implementation & [fork](https://github.com/google/code-prettify).<br>

-3. <b>CodeView</b> & related abstract adapter to provide customization (see below).<br>
+3. <b>CodeClassifier</b> is trying to define what language presented in code snippet.
+It built using [Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) upon found open-source [implementation](https://github.com/ptnplanet/Java-Naive-Bayes-Classifier), which I rewrote in Kotlin.
+There is no need to work with this class directly & you must just follow instructions below.
+(Experimental module, may not work properly!)<br>

 ## Download
 Add it in your root ```build.gradle``` at the end of repositories: